Indiana8000/phpSmartGallery/README.md

 Installation
 ------------

-1) Copy all .php files to your Webserver.
+1) Copy all files to your Webserver.

-2) Create a data folder outside your Webserver.

-2b) If not posible, you can use the .htaccess in the data folder to prefent access to your data folder.

-3) Setup the config.php to your needs.
+2) Modify the config.php to your needs.
+   I recommend to move the data folder outside your webserver.

+3) Default Login: admin
+   Password: admin

 To Do
 -----